uswds/uswds-site/pages/documentation/getting-started/designers.md

 ## Accessibility requirements

-All of our designs meet the [WCAG 2.0 AA accessibility guidelines](https://www.w3.org/TR/WCAG20/) and are compliant with [Section 508 of the Rehabilitation Act](http://www.section508.gov/).
+All of our designs meet the [WCAG 2.0 AA accessibility guidelines [w3.org]](https://www.w3.org/TR/WCAG20/) and are compliant with [Section 508 of the Rehabilitation Act [section508.gov]](http://www.section508.gov/).
 If you choose to customize these designs, please make sure they continue to meet the requirements listed in the “Accessibility” section of each design.

 ## Contribution guidelines

 We’re glad you’re considering contributing to USWDS — their success relies on contributions from designers like you.

-Please visit our [wiki](https://github.com/uswds/uswds/wiki/Contribution-Guidelines:-Design) to read our full contribution guidelines.
+Please visit our [wiki [github.com]](https://github.com/uswds/uswds/wiki/Contribution-Guidelines:-Design) to read our full contribution guidelines.
 Also, please note that every submission we receive goes through a full design review.
 (Changes that only affect underlying code are reviewed by our developers.)

 Questions or comments?
 [Email us](mailto:uswds@support.digitalgov.gov) and we’ll get back to you as quickly as we can.